Edward Teller

-Teller also made contributions to Thomas–Fermi theory, the precursor of density functional theory, a standard modern tool in the quantum mechanical treatment of complex molecules.
-In 1953, along with Nicholas Metropolis, Arianna Rosenbluth, Marshall Rosenbluth, and his wife Augusta Teller, Teller co-authored a paper that is a standard starting point for the applications of the Monte Carlo method to statistical mechanics and the Markov chain Monte Carlo literature in Bayesian statistics.
-Teller was an early member of the Manhattan Project, charged with developing the first atomic bomb.
-He made a serious push to develop the first fusion-based weapons as well, but these were deferred until after World War II.
-He co-founded the Lawrence Livermore National Laboratory, and was both its director and associate director for many years.
-After his controversial negative testimony in the Oppenheimer security hearing convened against his former Los Alamos Laboratory superior, J. Robert Oppenheimer, Teller was ostracized by much of the scientific community.
+Teller made contributions to Thomas–Fermi theory, the precursor of density functional theory, a standard tool in the quantum mechanical treatment of complex molecules.
+In 1953, with Nicholas Metropolis, Arianna Rosenbluth, Marshall Rosenbluth, and Augusta Teller, Teller co-authored a paper that is a starting point for the application of the Monte Carlo method to statistical mechanics and the Markov chain Monte Carlo literature in Bayesian statistics.
+Teller was an early member of the Manhattan Project, which developed the atomic bomb.
+He made a concerted push to develop fusion-based weapons, but ultimately fusion bombs only appeared after World War II.
+He co-founded the Lawrence Livermore National Laboratory and was its director or associate director.
+After his controversial negative testimony in the Oppenheimer security clearance hearing of his former Los Alamos Laboratory superior, J. Robert Oppenheimer, the scientific community ostracized Teller.

-Teller continued to find support from the U.S. government and military research establishment, particularly for his advocacy for nuclear energy development, a strong nuclear arsenal, and a vigorous nuclear testing program.
-In his later years, he became especially known for his advocacy of controversial technological solutions to both military and civilian problems, including a plan to excavate an artificial harbor in Alaska using thermonuclear explosive in what was called Project Chariot, and Ronald Reagan's Strategic Defense Initiative.
-Teller was a recipient of numerous awards, including the Enrico Fermi Award and Albert Einstein Award.
-He died on September 9, 2003, in Stanford, California, at 95.
+Teller continued to find support from the US government and military research establishment, particularly for his advocacy for nuclear power development, a strong nuclear arsenal, and a vigorous nuclear testing program.
+In his later years, he advocated controversial technological solutions to military and civilian problems, including a plan to excavate an artificial harbor in Alaska using a thermonuclear explosive in what was called Project Chariot, and Ronald Reagan's Strategic Defense Initiative.
+Teller was a recipient of the Enrico Fermi Award and Albert Einstein Award.
+He died in 2003, at 95.